Jeremy Calvert Can’t Decide Whether Or Not He Wants His Instagram Private

 As his ex-wife, Leah Messer, continues to face rumors of a possible pregnancy, Jeremy Calvert has made a habit of changing his Instagram settings from public to private quite frequently.

-On March 13, Jeremy Calvert decided to allow fans to have access to his previously private photos and videos but just a short time later, possibly after the latest episode of Teen Mom 2 aired on MTV, he made the account private once again.
+On March 13, Jeremy Calvert decided to allow fans to have access to his previously private photos and videos, but just a short time later, possibly after the latest episode of Teen Mom 2 aired on MTV, he made the account private once again.

 Currently, when fans who have not been approved to follow the reality star attempt to visit his page, they receive a message, which reads, “This Account is Private.”